tokenized/docs/protocol-asset-creation.md

             <td class="a10">AssetModificationGovernance</td>
             <td class="a10">1</td>
             <td class="a10">1</td>
             <td class="a10"><abbr title="1 - Contract-wide Asset Governance.
 0 - Asset-wide Asset Governance.
 If a referendum or initiative is used to propose a modification to a subfield controlled by the asset auth flags, then the vote will either be a contract-wide vote (all assets vote on the referendum/initiative) or an asset-wide vote (all assets vote on the referendum/initiative).
 The voting system specifies the voting rules.">1 - Contract-wide Asset Governance.
-0 - Asset-wide Asset Governance.  ...
-Hover for more</abbr></td>
+0 - Asset-wide Asset Governance.
+If a referendum or  ...</abbr></td>
             <td class="a10">bool</td>
             <td class="a10"></td>
         </tr>